dtcenter/METjson2db/statToCbDoc/README.md

 go run . -c ~/credentials -s ./settings.json -l ./load_spec.json -i /Users/gopa.padmanabhan/scratch/data/MET/

 # Output location, configuration and logic
-Output will be in ./outputs, one file for each doc-id.
+Output will be in settings.json[OutputFolder], defaults to "./outputs", one file for each doc-id.
 MET_cb_[docId].json.
 It is important to note that if a file with same doc-id extis prior to run, the data from current run will be merged with existing contents of that file.